 - Permanently replace first-floor doors with sealed-gasket flood doors and install removable floodgates over entryways.

-- If you have an elevator on the premises, keep electronic controls above the DFE in the rooftop machine room (for conventional-traction elevators), or in a mechanical closet adjacent to the elevator shaft on an upper floor (for MRL traction elevators).
+- If you have an elevator on the premises, keep electronic controls above the DFE in the rooftop machine room (for conventional-traction elevators), or in a mechanical closet adjacent to the elevator shaft on an upper floor (for machine-room-less traction elevators).

 - Regularly inspect outdoor fixtures for signs of rust and corrosion.

-Limiting the damage costs
+Limiting the Damage Costs